PyconUK/2016.pyconuk.org/content/code-of-conduct-handling-reports.md

 title: Handling reports of harrassment
 ---

-## Guidelines for responding to reports of harrassment
+## Guidelines for responding to reports of harassment

 All committee members should read this document and be familiar with its contents.